Adrian Benedyczak: Pogoń Szczecin and Chrobry Głogów

 Benedyczak first played for the reserve team of Pogoń and made it to the first team in 2017.
 He was loaned out to the I liga side Chrobry Głogów in 2019 for a season and the returned to Pogoń where he made a total of 40 league appearances and scored three goals.

 Parma

 On 27 June 2021, Benedyczak joined Serie B side Parma on a four-year deal.
 He scored ten goals in 31 league appearances during Parma's title-winning 2023–24 season.
 On 29 May 2024, the club announced Benedyczak had extended his contract until June 2028.
 In 2024, he won promotion to Serie A with the team.
 In May 2025, Benedyczak recovered from an ankle injury, which ruled him out for almost four months playing a match.

+On 3 February 2026, Benedyczak was loaned to Kasımpaşa in Turkey.
+He ended the season with ten goals in fourteen appearances and returned to Parma after it had concluded.
+He made 129 appearances in all competitions for Parma, scoring 29 goals.

+Kasımpaşa

+On 28 July 2026, Benedyczak returned to Kasımpaşa on a permanent transfer, signing at the club's Kemerburgaz training ground.
+The fee was reported to be in the region of €5 million.

 International career

 Youth teams

 Benedyczak represented Poland at multiple youth levels, ranging from under-17s to under-21s.
 He was part of the roster for the 2019 FIFA U-20 World Cup, where he appeared in all four games played by the hosts, scoring once in a 5–0 group stage win against Tahiti.